History of Buffalo, New York: Signs of recovery, 2010–present

 As of 2020, there are significant signs that Buffalo's decline may have bottomed out over the past decade, and there are increasing signs of growth in the city and region.
-The 2020 Census was the first in 70 years that saw both Buffalo and Erie County gain population.
+The 2020 census was the first in 70 years that saw both Buffalo and Erie County gain population.

 The area was not as significantly affected by the Great Recession from 2007 to 2009 as much of the nation, in part because the city never experienced the major housing bubble that other cities did.
 The Canalside neighborhood started developing in 2010, with an uptick in construction projects including the LECOM Harborcenter.
+2012 saw the end of the "control period" in which the Buffalo Financial Stability Authority reverted to an advisory role after the city met the legal requirements for financial stability.
 New York Governor Andrew Cuomo announced the Buffalo Billion initiative in 2012 to help change the "psychology" in the region, and Tesla now operates the Giga New York factory that was completed in 2016–17.
 The Buffalo Niagara Medical Campus has become a significant employer in the city.
+An important factor in the revitalization of the city was the 2017 reform of the zoning code, including the elimination of costly parking minimums, which had hindered development for many years.

 The city has also apparently had more success in recent years in retaining or attracting younger residents, with the low cost of living being seen as a factor.
 A survey of Western New York residents in December 2018 found that a remarkable 87 percent of residents believed the area was generally headed in the right direction.

 On May 14, 2022, a mass shooting occurred at a Tops Friendly Markets supermarket in Buffalo.
 Ten people died, and three others were injured, in what officials described as a racially motivated attack by a white supremacist inspired by the Christchurch mosque shootings in New Zealand and other far-right related attacks.

 34 people in the Buffalo region died in the late December 2022 North American winter storm.